 You will need a current passport to travel to Argentina.
 It is advised that you make copies of your passport and carry those in a separate location from your actual passport.
 Another handy way of doing this is to take pictures of the important pages on your smartphone.
 Visas are not required prior to your trip to Argentina, and you will only need to fill out a simple form on the airplane for customs and immigration.

 Travel insurance is always wise to purchase when traveling extensively.
 El Encuentro Fly Fishing highly suggests that all visitors purchase travel insurance.
 Please note that although Argentina and Chile are safe countries and your hosts take every precaution necessary to ensure your well being, unexpected events do happen.
-Most people use travel insurance to cover travel upsets such as delayed or canceled flights, lost luggage and medical emergencies.
-All medications you might want or require should be brought by you.
+Most people use travel insurance to cover last minute cancellations and travel upsets such as delayed or canceled flights, lost luggage and medical emergencies.
 You can be further prepared by buying complete travel insurance that includes medical evacuations.

 If your health insurance doesn't cover you for medical expenses abroad, consider getting extra insurance.
 Find out in advance if your insurance plan will make payments directly to providers or reimburse you later for overseas health expenditures.
 (In many countries doctors expect payment in cash.)